 - Monitoring the security of remote learning systems, including data protection and safeguarding considerations.

-- Ensuring that pupils with EHC plans continue to have their needs met while learning remotely, and liaising with the SENCO and other organisations to make any alternate arrangements for pupils with EHC plans.
+- Ensuring that pupils with EHC plans continue to have their needs met while learning remotely, and liaising with the SENDCO and other organisations to make any alternate arrangements for pupils with EHC plans.
 There must be regular contact with the SENCO and class teacher.

 - Identifying the level of support required for individual children with SEND